 Compliance and Policies

-The three research regulatory compliance committees are shared with the University of Nebraska Medical Center where the committees’ administrative offices are located.
+The Office of Research and Creative Activity manages several areas of compliance, including human subject research, animal subject research, research involving hazardous materials, conflicts of interest in research, responsible conduct of research education, export controls, and research integrity.
+For human subject research, animal research, and research involving hazardous materials, there are three regulatory compliance committees that are shared with the University of Nebraska Medical Center where the committees’ administrative offices are located.
 UNO faculty serve as campus representatives on these committees.

 UNO Environmental Health and Safety is responsible for monitoring regulatory compliance and safety oversight of research programs that include biohazardous materials (e.g. human, animal or plant pathogens; human cell lines, blood or tissues), recombinant DNA/transgenic organisms, hazardous materials, and radioactive materials.